Maha-Magdy/dashboard-mailbox-interface/README.md

 ***Email: anna.smith@example.com, Password: password***

-Once logged in, you’ll be redirected to the Dashboard Mailbox where you can:
+Once logged in, you’ll be redirected to the Dashboard Mailbox, where you can:

-- View emails in Inbox and Sent.
+- View emails in the Inbox and Sent.

 - Select, delete, and mark emails as read.